 Students may elect to audit courses during the first three weeks of the semester (or the third week equivalent for any session that is scheduled for less than 15 weeks).
+Consult the Schedule of Classes for the deadline to select the audit grade option for a specific course.
 A course taken for audit (V) will be assessed at the current tuition rate.
 A course taken for audit (V) will not receive credit and will not appear on the USC transcript or grade report.
 A course taken for audit is not included in enrollment for purposes of receiving financial aid.